diamondjones2019/Learning-Concepts-/README.md

 5. Date and time processing

-# NOTE: Used pgAdmin-4 tool for Postgres SQL
+# NOTE: Used mySQL & pgAdmin-4 tool for Postgres SQL